sourcebroker/hugo-cms-theme/README.rst

   "endtime" fields for that.
 Here for the analogy to existing front matter values for page the names for the fields are "publishDate", "expireDate".

+- **Content elements can be put into grid / columns**

+  There is support creating a grids of content elements.
+Look at ``data/content/50.yaml`` how such content element looks like.
+So far there is only support for two columns - some refactor is needed to make it more universal.

 NOTE
 ++++